Mark Golding: Business career

-Political
+Political career

 Golding was appointed to the Senate of Jamaica in 2007 by then-prime minister Portia Simpson-Miller, who named him as the Minister of Justice after the PNP electoral victory in the 2011 Jamaican general election.
 He was also named Chairman of the Legislation Committee of Cabinet.
 During this 4-year term, 121 Acts of Parliament were passed.
 Golding was behind the island-wide decriminalization of marijuana.
 In 2017, Golding was elected to Parliament as the representative for South St. Andrew.

-After the PNP's loss in the 2020 election, Golding announced his intention to run for leadership of the party.
+After the PNP's loss in the 2020 Jamaican general election, Golding announced his intention to run for leadership of the party.
 Golding won the Presidency of the PNP on November 7, 2020, defeating Lisa Hanna.
 He received praise for the upstanding nature of his campaign.

+Golding was re-elected in the 2025 Jamaican general election.

 Personal life

-Mark was born in Kingston and is the only son of John and Patricia Golding.
-His father served as a doctor for British forces in World War II and moved to Jamaica the following decade.
-His mother grew up in Westmoreland.
-Mark has an older sister who resides in Trinidad and Tobago.
-He was educated at Mona Prep, Campion College, Jamaica, Marlborough College, University of Oxford and University College London.
+Golding spoke at the funeral of his father, John, in 1996, describing him as "a constant example of how life could and should be lived."
+He called on the government to support the institutions he helped create.

-Mark married his wife, Sandra, in 1990.
+Golding married his wife, Sandra, in 1990.
 They have three children.
-He was a musician throughout his time at Oxford University and was the co-owner of a music label in the late 1990s.
+He was a musician throughout his time at Oxford University.